-8. Acknowledgements
+7. Acknowledgements

-Vikram Adve and Rob Fowler offered their insights in discussions that helped shape this work.
+Discussions with Vikram Adve and Rob Fowler helped shape this work.
 Doug Moore provided us with a library for mapping between multidimensional coordinate spaces and positions along a Hilbert space-filling curve.
 Gina Goff and Ehtesham Hayder provided us access to an SGI O2 workstation for our experiments.
 Initial experimentation for this work was performed on an SGI Onyx2 at the Biomedical Computation and Visualization Laboratory of the Baylor College of Medicine supported by grant BIR-9512521 from the National Science Foundation.
+Later experimentation was performed on the Blue Mountain SGI Origin system at Los Alamos National Laboratory.